codelingo/docs/docs/concepts/CLQL.md

 <br />
 # any_of

-A Fact with multiple children will match against elements of the code that have child1 *and* child2 *and* child3 etc. The `any_of` operator overrides the implicit "and".
+A Fact with multiple children will match against elements of the code that have child1 *and* child2 *and* child3 etc. The `any_of` operator overrides the implicit "and" with an "or".
 The following query finds all methods named `helloWorld` that use basic loops:

 ```yaml
 method(depth = any):